 | Core Tech & Product | 2 | 19 | CTO, Tech Leads, and 3 tiers of Dev Engineers maintaining the AWS/AI stack. |

-The primary exit mechanism for NextPay is an Initial Public Offering (IPO) on the Saudi Exchange (Tadawul).
-NextPay will target the Nomu Parallel Market in Y6 before graduating to the Main Market, offering a 30% initial public float to provide immediate Series A liquidity.
+The primary exit mechanism is an Initial Public Offering (IPO) on the Saudi Exchange (Tadawul).
+NextPay will target the Nomu Parallel Market in Y6, offering a 30% initial public float to provide immediate Series A liquidity while retaining founder control.

 | Scenario Outcome | Exit Multiple | Total Enterprise Value | Investor Share (70%) | MOIC | 5-Year IRR |